Welcome!

 Experience

-Sierra also has professional work experience as a Voice Actor in Los Angeles, CA, a Writer/Reporter and Photographer whose articles and photographs have been published in The Miami Herald, & a DJ/Radio Host.
+Sierra’s diverse professional background also includes experience as a Voice Actor in Los Angeles, CA, a Writer and Photographer whose work was published in The Miami Herald, and a DJ/Radio Show Host.

 Education